arumullayaswanth/Azure-zero-to-hero/Day 2: Getting Started with Azure/Readme.md

 It actually matters quite a lot.

----

 ## Azure Regions

 An Azure **Region** is a geographical location where Azure has its infrastructure.

-For example, Azure has regions in different parts of the world, including India, the United States, Europe, and many other locations.
+For example, Azure has regions in different parts of the world, including India, the United States, and many other locations.
 Microsoft maintains a current list of regions and their Availability Zone support.

 Let's say your company has most of its customers in India.